urbeETH/urbe-campus-ai-based-cursor/README.md

 ```

 ### Smart Contract Integration
+> always tell to use the openzeppelin solidity mcp.
 ```
 "Create a hook to interact with the Counter contract using OnchainKit's transaction components"
 ```